 As is sometimes the case with this brand, this supplement has a few extra additives you won’t find in some of its competitors, like dicalcium phosphate and silicon dioxide.
 It should only be a candidate if you know you need a very high dose of chromium.

-8. EZ Melts Chromium Picolinate
+8. Best Naturals Chromium Picolinate

 9. Amazing Formulas Chromium Picolinate

 Amazing Formulas has the highest dose chromium supplement on the market, at 1000 mcg per tablet.
 There are a number of other binders and additives, but the barrier for most people is going to be simply the high dose.